 Some students complete the thesis track.
 A thesis is an original contribution to knowledge resulting from the systematic study of a significant problem or issue.
-A thesis track is guaranteed with any MS program.
 It requires the student to secure agreement from a faculty member, with adequate funding to carry out the proposed research, to be the student's major professor.
-Students are not provided with a thesis advisor.
-Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the Director of Academic Programs, and be submitted to the Departmental Administrator in the Program Office.
+Students are not guaranteed a thesis advisor in the same way as they are guaranteed a capstone advisor.
+Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the Department Chair, and be submitted to the Departmental Administrator in the Program Office.

-3.7.1.1.
+3.7.1.
 Committee Composition

-Each MS student will have an advisory committee.
+Each M.S. student will have an advisory committee.
 To obtain the maximum benefit, it is to the student's advantage to form this committee early in his or her program.

-Capstone: The capstone committee will consist of at least two members, one of which must be a faculty member of the Halmos College Natural Sciences and Oceanography (HCNSO).
+Capstone: The capstone committee will consist of at least two members, one of which must be a faculty member of the Halmos College Natural Sciences and Oceanography.
 The major professor and at least one other committee member must have the terminal degree in a field relevant to the capstone topic.
 Other members of the committee must ordinarily have the terminal degree.

-For more information about the capstone and proposal process students may refer to the directions for the capstone track student at http://nova.edu/ocean/forms/2013-directions-for-the-capstone-track-student.pdf.
+For more information about the capstone and proposal process, students may refer to the directions for the capstone track student

-Thesis: The thesis advisory committee will consist of a major professor from the HCNSO faculty and at least two additional members, one of whom must be from another center of Nova Southeastern University or from outside the university.
-In rare cases, requiring approval by the Director of Academic Programs, the major professor may be an adjunct faculty member.
+Thesis: The thesis advisory committee will consist of a major professor from the HCNSO faculty and at least two additional members, one of whom must be from another college of Nova Southeastern University or from outside the university.
+In rare cases, requiring approval by the Department Chair, the major professor may be an adjunct faculty member.
 The committee participates in topic selection and preparation of the proposal/outline and thesis.
 Close coordination between student and committee during this process is strongly advised.
 The major professor must have the terminal degree in a field relevant to the thesis research.
 Other members of the committee must ordinarily have the terminal degree.

-For more information about the thesis and proposal process students may refer to the directions for the thesis track student at http://nova.edu/ocean/forms/2013-directions-for-the-thesis-track-student.pdf.
+For more information about the thesis and proposal process, students may refer to the directions for the thesis track student.

-3.7.1.1.1 Proposals
+3.7.1.1.
+Proposals

-The major professor and committee member(s) will review a proposal draft.
+Before a thesis or capstone can be accepted, a proposal must be submitted to the chosen committee.
+The major professor and committee member(s) will review the proposal draft.
 The student may meet and discuss issues with the professor and committee.
 The committee members make a final decision as to whether the proposal is defendable and sign a cover sheet (signature page) available on the website (http://cnso.nova.edu/tools-resources/student-forms.html).
 The student must then submit a copy of the approved proposal and its signature page to the program office before registering for capstone or thesis credits.